danielv14/personal-portfolio/README.md

 ## 👨‍🎨 Site theming

-Many of this sites stylings that are of a more general character comes from a `theme` object defined in `src/theme/theme.ts`.
-The `theme` object is built up by different `theme parts` defined inside `src/theme/parts/*.ts`.
+Many of this sites styling, that are of a more general character, comes from a `theme` object defined in `src/theme/theme.ts`.

-The idea is to provide customization of the site's general styling though these theme object parts - and to have a single point of customization that will effect the entire site.
+The idea is to provide customization of the site's general styling though the theme object - and to have a single point of customization that will effect the entire site.

-The `theme` object consists of the following parts:
+The `theme` object consists of the following customizable "areas":

 - **breakpoints**: contains scale of string values representing pixel widths for media query breakpoints.
-Media queries using the mobile-first approach by `min-width` is used in this project - to maintain a mobile-first design.
+Media queries using the mobile-first approach - `min-width` is used to maintain a mobile-first design.
-- **colors**: contains brand colors and a special `themed.light` and `themed.dark` object which represents different themable colors of texts, headings, box shadows that are different depending on light and dark mode.
+- **colors**: contains brand colors and a special `themed.light` and `themed.dark` sub-object which represents different themable colors of texts, headings and box shadows that can/should be different whether ligth or dark theme is set.
 - **fonts**: contains font families and sizes.
 The sizing system is `rem` based by the `fonts.sizeBase` pixel value.
 This means that the entire font size scale can easily be adjusted by simply altering `fonts.sizeBase` value.
+Base values are available both for mobile and destop screen sizes, which means that the entire typography-scale can be different for smaller or larger screens.
 - **layout**: contains global layout styles such as site width.
 - **spacings**: contains a pre-defined spacing scale.